Appearance

 Dialog — the cross-framework headless modal on the native <dialog>

-Dialog is Rozie's headless, fully-accessible modal dialog — a @rozie-ui family with no third-party engine behind it.
-The "engine" is the platform itself: the browser's native <dialog> element driven by showModal().
-Every hard part of a modal — top-layer rendering, the scrim, the focus trap, Escape-to-dismiss, and focus restoration — comes from the platform for free, authored once in Dialog.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Dialog is a headless, fully-accessible modal dialog built on the browser's native <dialog> element driven by showModal().
+Every hard part of a modal (top-layer rendering, the scrim, the focus trap, Escape-to-dismiss, and focus restoration) comes from the platform.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

 Most modal libraries re-implement those hard parts in JavaScript and a portal/teleport to escape z-index, overflow, and transform ancestors. showModal() makes the portal obsolete: a modal <dialog> renders in the browser's top layer, above everything, with no DOM relocation.
 You get a real ::backdrop pseudo-element for the scrim, a native focus trap, the cancel event for Esc, and automatic focus return to the previously-focused element — none of which Rozie has to ship.

-And because every cosmetic value is a CSS custom property, it re-skins to any design system — with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5.
+Every cosmetic value is a CSS custom property, so the dialog re-skins to any design system, with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5.

 The @rozie-ui/dialog packages